 - Purchase the complete Expat Arrivals Washington DC Guide (PDF)

-Washington DC offers a variety of high-quality housing options; however, the actual city limits are considerably smaller than most expect and many expats who move to Washington DC end up living in neighbouring Virginia or Maryland.
-These nearby states generally offer better options for suburban family living and for cheaper accommodation.
+Washington DC offers a variety of housing options.
+That said, the actual city limits are considerably smaller than most expect and many people who move to Washington DC for work end up living in neighbouring Virginia or Maryland.
+These nearby states generally offer better options for suburban family living and cheaper accommodation.

-Because property becomes more expensive closer to the city centre, commute times via car are long and accommodation near public transportation routes, such as the bus or metro lines, is highly sought-after.
+Because property becomes more expensive closer to the city centre, commute times via car are long.
+Accommodation near public transportation routes, such as the bus or metro lines, is therefore highly sought-after.

-Property prices and rent in Washington DC are among the most expensive in the country, and will likely be the largest monthly expense for expats planning to relocate there.
+Property prices and rent in Washington DC are among the most expensive in the country.
+It'll likely be the largest monthly expense for people planning to relocate there.